nasa-jpl/autoRIFT/README.md

 **For quick use:**

 * Refer to the file "testautoRIFT.py" (standalone) and "testautoRIFT_ISCE.py" (with ISCE) for the usage of the module and modify it for your own purpose
-* Input files include the reference image (required), test image (required), and the four outputs from running "testGeogrid.py" (a.k.a "winlocname", "winoffname", "winro2vxname", "winro2vyname").
+* Input files include the reference image (required), test image (required), and the four outputs from running "testGeogrid_ISCE.py" or "testGeogridOptical.py" (a.k.a "winlocname", "winoffname", "winro2vxname", "winro2vyname").

-* Output files include 1) estimated x-direction displacement (equivalent to range for radar), 2) estimated y-direction displacement (equivalent to minus azimuth for radar), 3) light interpolation mask, 4) iteratively progressive chip size used in x direction.
+* Output files include 1) estimated horizontal displacement (equivalent to range for radar), 2) estimated vertical displacement (equivalent to minus azimuth for radar), 3) light interpolation mask, 4) iteratively progressive chip size used.

 _Note: These four output files will be stored in a file named "offset.mat" that can be viewed in Python and MATLAB.
-When the grid is provided in geographic coordinates, a 4-band GeoTIFF with the same EPSG code as input grid will be created as well and named "offset.tif"; a 2-band GeoTIFF consisting of the final converted motion velocity in geographic x- and y-coordinates will be created and named "velocity.tif"._
+When the grid is provided in geographic coordinates, a 4-band GeoTIFF with the same EPSG code as input grid will be created as well and named "offset.tif"; a 2-band GeoTIFF of the final converted motion velocity in geographic x- and y-coordinates will be created and named "velocity.tif"._

 **For modular use:**